magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

          }
       ```

-1. Click **Create**.
+1. Click **Create** to generate the VCL snippet file with the name pattern `type_priority_name.vcl`, for example `recv_5_wordpress_redirect.vcl`

     ![Create VCL Snippet]

-1. After the page reloads, click **Upload VCL to Fastly** in the *Fastly Configuration* section.
+1. After the page reloads, click **Upload VCL to Fastly** in the *Fastly Configuration* section to add the file to the Fastly service configuration.

 1. After the upload completes, refresh the cache according to the notification at the top of the page.

 Fastly validates the updated version of the VCL code during the upload process.
 If the validation fails, edit your custom VCL snippet to fix the issue.
 Then, upload the VCL again.

 {: .bs-callout .bs-callout-info}
 Instead of manually uploading custom VCL snippets, you can add snippets to the `$MAGENTO_CLOUD_APP_DIR/var/vcl_snippets_custom` directory in your environment.
 Snippets in this directory upload automatically when you click *upload VCL to Fastly* in the Admin UI.
 See [Automated custom VCL snippets deployment](https://github.com/fastly/fastly-magento2/blob/master/Documentation/Guides/CUSTOM-VCL-SNIPPETS.md#automated-custom-vcl-snippets-deployment) in the Fastly-Magento module documentation.

 <!-- Link definitions -->

 [Configure Edge Dictionary]: {{site.baseurl}}/common/images/cloud/cloud-fastly-edge-dictionary-configure.png
-{: width="650px"}
+{: width="550px"}

 [Add Edge Dictionary Items]: {{site.baseurl}}/common/images/cloud/cloud-fastly-edge-dictionary-add-items.png
-{: width="650px"}
+{: width="550px"}

 [Create VCL Snippet]: {{site.baseurl}}/common/images/cloud/cloud-fastly-create-vcl-snippet.png
 {: width="550px"}